loopwerk/loopwerk.io/content/projects/raven-objc.md

 ---
 category: Objective-C
 repo: getsentry/raven-objc
-involvement: contributor
-text: The old Objective-C client for Sentry, later replaced by sentry-cocoa.
 ---

+The old Objective-C client for Sentry, later replaced by [sentry-cocoa](https://github.com/getsentry/sentry-cocoa) (on which I’ve been a contributor).